stdreher/DataGenPrototype/README_ENG.md

 # 🎲 Test Data Generator

-A Streamlit-based test data generator with a user interface for specification and random permutation of web portal user data.
+A Streamlit-based test data generator with a user interface for specification and random permutation of web portal user data, plus GDPR-compliant pseudonymization capabilities.

 ## Development